ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 #### Exploration
 Exploration allows you to trade a card in your hand for a location.

 At burst speed, you may explore by putting a card from your hand on the bottom of your deck to create and play any Wilderness location of your choice.
 Wilderness locations are single ideal locations which add 1 devotion to their ideal.
-Note: you do not have to reveal the card you explored with and it does not matter what its ideals were, you can pick any of the seven Wilderness locations.
+Note: you do not have to reveal the card you explored with and it does not matter what its ideals were, you can pick from any of the seven Wilderness locations.

 | ![CardImg\|200](https://raw.githubusercontent.com/ski-freak/Delta_Cockatrice_Repo/main/Picurl_Images/Tower.png) | ![CardImg\|200](https://raw.githubusercontent.com/ski-freak/Delta_Cockatrice_Repo/main/Picurl_Images/Ruins.png) |     |
 | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --- |
 From the [Keyword Dictionary](https://docs.google.com/spreadsheets/d/1v2kB2lh71D9G-9cLPd3Aqkp0UxqjCQWOMH--ha0lmy0/edit?gid=947960253#gid=947960253) :
+- Survey - As a location with survey arrives, create an exhausted Wilderness location of your choice that *doesn't* share an ideal with the card with survey.
+Similar to exploring.
 - Exchange - At slow burst speed, pay the exchange cost, reveal the card from your hand, and put it on the bottom of your deck to draw 1.
 - Deplete - At slow burst speed, pay the deplete cost and exhaust the location to draw 1.